Your First Binary Simulations with POSYDON 🌠

 Feel free to explore the small binary population you’ve just created!

-If you want to learn more about population synthesis and how to build more complex models it is advised to continue with the remaining tutorials and consult the POSYDON documentation.
+If you want to learn more about population synthesis and how to perform more complex selection and population, continue with Large scale population on a HPC setup or with BBH analysis.

 Local MPI runs